Executive & Team

 GAICD, MPH, BA, BTheol, GradCertMgt, GradDipEd

 Ilsa has over twenty years experience in health, community services and aged care, and commenced in 2016 as CEO of Meaningful Ageing Australia.
-Ilsa serves on the Palliative Care Australia board and is Chair of the Australian Association of Gerontology Victorian Executive Committee.
+Ilsa serves on the Palliative Care Australia board, is Chair of the Australian Association of Gerontology Victorian Executive Committee and an Adjunct Senior Research Fellow with La Trobe University.
 Ilsa is a graduate of the Australian Institute of Company Directors.
 Prior to joining Meaningful Ageing, Ilsa worked in strategic and operational leadership in a range of senior roles in aged and community services including research, social policy, sustainability, spiritual care and community engagement.
 Before beginning work with the aged care sector, Ilsa had a parallel career teaching migrants and refugees.

 She is a strong strategic leader, clear and creative communicator as well as being collaborative and a positive innovator.
 Ilsa has extensive experience presenting at conferences and forums Australia-wide.